Gloria Ouida Lee

 Gloria Ouida Lee or Siew Yoke Kwan (née Hong), also known as Gloria Purdy-Lee (14 July 1908 – 13 April 1995) was a Chinese-Australian miner.
-She was the daughter of Alice Springs Chinese Market gardener Ah Hong and his indigenous Western Arrernte wife Ranjika.
+She was the daughter of Alice Springs Chinese Market gardener Ah Hong and his Western Arrernte wife Ranjika.
 Lee travelled between Australia and China and experienced discrimination because of her mixed parentage.
 She is included in the archive collection of the Women's Museum of Australia, formerly known as the National Pioneer Women's Hall of Fame.
 Her oral history is held at the National Library of Australia.

 Early life

-Lee was born in a creek under a tree, in Stuart (what would become Alice Springs), Australia, in 1908, the youngest child of Ah Hong and Ranjika.
+Lee was born in a dry creek-bed under a tree, in Stuart (what would become Alice Springs), Australia, in 1908, the youngest child of Ah Hong and Ranjika.
 Lee's family ran a market garden on Todd Street and their house was popular with bush men needing a "good feed" when they came to town.